gary-dalton/RaspberryPi-projects/rpi_iptables.md

 -A INPUT ! -i lo -d 127.0.0.0/8 -j REJECT

 # Accepts all established inbound connections
-#-A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT
 -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT

+# Allows all inbound traffic from wlan0
+-A INPUT -i wlan0 -j ACCEPT

 # Allows all outbound traffic
 # You could modify this to only allow certain traffic